TrashPandaCode/reports/ia-final/main.typ

 #pagebreak()
 = Tech Stack
+== Use of React and ReactFlow
+//has to be checked for correctness and completeness React is a modern, free and open source JavaScript library for building user interfaces through a declerative, component-based architecture.
+Its efficient update model via a virutal DOM makes it ideal for developing interactive web applications.
+In our project, React serves as the foundation for our user interface, allowing us to create a dynamic and responsive experience for users.
+To avoid the overhead of implementing a complex node system from scratch, which would have been impossible within the set time frame of the project, we chose to use *ReactFlow* to create the node editor upon.
+Flow is a library specifically designed for creating node and graph-based interfaces in React applications.
+It provides a set of essential features such as general node management, the canvas for the nodes and the ability to create fully custom sets of nodes.
+This allowed us to create the sufisticated node editor needed for our project.
+Since ReactFlow is written in TypeScript, we adopt TypeScript as our programming language of choice.
+TypeScript is a superset of JavaScript that adds static typing, which helps catch errors early in the development process and improves code maintainability.
+This is particularly beneficial for a project like ours, where we are building a complex system with many interconnected components.

 // React
-//    ReactFlow as core of our application
+//    ReactFlow as core of our application [_/]
-//      Gives us a good starting point since a lot of features are already part of the API
+//      Gives us a good starting point since a lot of features are already part of the API [_/]
-//      Unrealistic to build a whole Node System on our own during the course of this project
+//      Unrealistic to build a whole Node System on our own during the course of this project [_/]
-//    -> ReactFlow means React as library
+//    -> ReactFlow means React as library [_/]
-//    -> Typescript as language of choice since ReactFlow is written in it
+//    -> Typescript as language of choice since ReactFlow is written in it [_/]
 //
 //    Different GameEngines comparison vs developing in Unity
 //      Kaplay over three.js